pantheon-systems/documentation/source/content/guides/accessibility/01-overview.md

 ## Web Content Accessibility Guidelines

-The World Wide Web Consortium's (W3C) [<dfn id="wacc">Web Content Accessibility Guidelines (WCAG)</dfn>](https://www.w3.org/WAI/standards-guidelines/wcag/) are an internationally accepted standard for website accessibility.
+The World Wide Web Consortium's (W3C) [<dfn id="wacc">Web Content Accessibility Guidelines (WCAG)</dfn>](https://www.w3.org/WAI/standards-guidelines/) are an internationally accepted standard for website accessibility.
 WCAG documents provide detailed explanations and examples on how to make web content more accessible to people with disabilities.
-The current standard most used is [WCAG 2.1](https://www.w3.org/TR/WCAG21/); [WCAG 2.2](https://www.w3.org/WAI/standards-guidelines/wcag/new-in-22/) is scheduled to be published in 2021.
+The current standard and drafts can be found in the [WCAG 2 Overview](https://www.w3.org/WAI/standards-guidelines/wcag/).

 ## Principles of Accessibility and Success Criteria